U.S. Bank Stadium station: Services and connections

+Pedestrian bridge

+The Metrodome was torn down in 2014 in preparation for the construction of US Bank Stadium which opened in 2016.
+A pedestrian bridge to carry US Bank Stadium attendees across the light rail tracks was first approved by the Metropolitan Council in 2015.
+When the cost was estimated at $7 million in 2015, the Vikings agreed to pay for half of the cost.
+Bids to construct the bridge were significantly higher than expected boosting the estimated cost to $9.7 million by November 2015.
+A tight timeline for construction and the impending opening of the stadium in summer 2016 resulted in reduced interest from bidders.
+The bridge ultimately cost $10.6 million to construct after last minute changes were made to the design.

 Signalling

 East of this station, past the crossing of 4th Street and Chicago Avenue, trains enter the segment of the line where automatic block signaling (ABS) is used.
 In contrast, light rail vehicles must obey stop lights in the downtown region.
 The rail line uses a system of lights which display either vertical or horizontal white bars to the train operator.

 The two METRO lines split east of the station, over Interstate 35W.

 Art

 A major feature of the site is a set of large ornamental arches and the plaza paving design, by artist Andrew Leicester, which stand next to the station.
 They are meant to reflect the Stone Arch Bridge, a major landmark of the city that crosses the Mississippi River a few blocks away.
 The patterns in the brickwork are meant to reflect fabric designs worn by 19th century immigrants in the Elliot Park neighborhood.